-Autoscope's main subsidiary ISNS, is a global company committed to providing above-ground detection technology products for advanced traffic management systems, traffic data collection applications, and related markets.
-ISNS pioneered video image processing, also known as machine vision, for vehicle detection and continues to be an industry leader today.
-ISNS's industry-leading products include the Autoscope® video or video products, RTMS® radar or radar products ("RTMS"), and IntellitraffiQ®, or iQ products, which provide end users with the tools needed to optimize traffic flow and enhance driver safety.
+ISNS is a global company committed to providing above-ground detection technology products for advanced traffic management systems, traffic data collection applications, and related markets.
+ISNS pioneered video image processing, also known as machine vision, for vehicle detection.
+ISNS is a leading provider of above-ground detection and information management solutions for the Intelligent Transportation Systems (ITS) sector.
+ISNS's industry-leading Autoscope video detection provides highly accurate and reliable intersection, highway, and wrong-way detection and transportation data solutions.
+ISNS's industry-leading products include the Autoscope® video or video products, which provide end users with the tools needed to optimize traffic flow and enhance driver safety.
 ISNS's technology analyzes signals from sophisticated sensors and transmits the information to management systems and controllers or directly to users.
 ISNS's products provide end users with complete solutions for the intersection and transportation markets.

 ISNS's technology is a process in which software, rather than humans, examines outputs from various types of sophisticated sensors to determine what is happening in a field of view.
-In the intelligent transportation systems ("ITS") industry, this process is a critical component of managing congestion and traffic flow.
+In the ITS industry, this process is a critical component of managing congestion and traffic flow.
 In many cities, it is not possible to build roads, bridges and highways quickly enough to accommodate the increasing congestion levels.
-During 2020, congestion levels decreased significantly as a result of COVID-19 related government lockdowns, although automobile travel has rebounded in many areas, causing congestion levels to begin returning to previous levels (per INRIX 2020 Global Traffic scorecard).
-In 2021, on average, United States commuters lost 36 hours a year in congestion, which cost an average of \$564 per driver in wasted time (per INRIX 2021 Global Traffic scorecard).
-We believe this growing use of vehicles will make our ITS solutions increasingly necessary to complement existing and new roadway infrastructure to manage traffic flow and optimize throughput.
+In 2021, a Bipartisan Infrastructure Law (BIL) established the Safe Streets and Road for All (SS4A) discretionary program, with \$5 billion in appropriated funds over five years, from 2022 to 2026.
+The SS4A program funds regional, local, and Tribal initiatives through grants to prevent roadway deaths and serious injuries to support the U.S. Department of Transportation's National Roadway Safety Strategy and our shared goal of zero roadway deaths.
+We believe these growing interactions between all roadway users will make our ITS solutions increasingly necessary to complement existing and new roadway infrastructure to manage traffic flow and identify and prevent safety risks for all roadway users.

-We believe ISNS's solutions are technically superior to those of our competitors because they have a higher level of accuracy, limit the occurrence of false detection, are generally easier to install with lower costs of ownership, work effectively in a multitude of light and weather conditions, and provide end users the ability to manage inputs from a variety of sensors for a number of tasks.
+We believe ISNS's solutions are technically superior to those of our competitors because they have a higher level of accuracy, limit the occurrence of false detection, are generally easier to install with lower costs of ownership, work effectively in a multitude of light and weather conditions, and provide end users the ability to manage inputs from a variety of sensors for many tasks.
 It is our view that the technical advantages of ISNS's products make our solutions well suited for use in ITS markets.